groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 #### Backup and Restore

 The currently applied DSAS configuration can be saved by using the button in the menu above.
-Selecting to backup you will be asked to enter a password for the backup, like
+Selecting to backup, you will be asked to enter a password for the backup, like

 ![Backup password entry menu](en/DSAS24.png)